open5e/open5e/source/monsters/monsters_a-z/D/dragons/metallic/bronze-dragon-ancient.rst

 **Tail Attack**: The dragon makes a tail attack.
 Wing Attack (Costs 2 Actions):
 The dragon beats its wings.
-Each creature within 15 feet of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6 + 9) bludgeoning damage and be knocked prone.
+Each creature within 15 feet of the dragon must succeed on a DC 24 Dexterity saving throw or take 16 (2d6 + 9) bludgeoning damage and be knocked :ref:`srd:prone`.
 The dragon can then fly up to half its flying speed.